LabKey/labkey-ui-components/packages/components/docs/QueryModel.md

 }
 ```

-`GridPanelWithModel` assumes you will only ever have one `QueryConfig` in your `queryConfigs` object.
-We may change the
-API in the near future to enforce this.

 ## Frequently asked Questions

 - I have changed my `queryConfigs` object but `withQueryModels` isn't updating my models, how to I fix this?